 The meaning of the flood of Noah is much contended and belief in a global flood has waned along with that in the young earth hypothesis.
 Here at Abarim Publications we don't believe in either, but that's not in subjection to the scientific record (which we nevertheless hold very dear, also for Theological reasons — see Romans 1:20) but rather because we think that our Chaotic Set Theory follows the Biblical accounts much closer than any other exegetical theory offered.
 It seems to us that the great flood cycle serves in the Biblical story not as a report of a meteorological or judicial anomaly, but as point of symmetry breach between the animal and human mental realm (Psalm 49:20, 73:22, Ecclesiastes 3:18, Jude 1:10); the waters representative of ignorance and dry land of full understanding, separated by a transitional phase of mud or mire (see the name Javan).

-Jesus predicts that His second coming will be like the great flood event (Mathew 24:37), and then too we will see a breach.
+Jesus predicts that his second coming will be like the great flood event (Matthew 24:37), and then too we will see a breach.
 Before the second coming all humans are pretty much alike (this is called a symmetry), but after the second coming there will be an undeniable difference between two kinds of humans (called a breach in symmetry).
-It seems to us that the 144,000 (Revelation 7:4 & 14:1), who are able to learn a song that no one else can learn (14:3), and who separate from the great multitude which no one can count (Revelation 7:9) strongly suggests that something like this has happened in the Noah cycle as well.
+It seems to us that the 144,000 (Revelation 7:4 and 14:1), who are able to learn a song that no one else can learn (14:3), and who separate from the great multitude which no one can count (7:9) strongly suggests that something like this has happened in the Noah cycle as well.
 What this symmetry breach entails becomes clear when Christ states that before the flood, people 'knew not' (Matthew 24:39).

 What also needs to be noted is that although the ancestral lineage of Noah is celebrated as the lineage of salvation, nobody knows what stock the wives of Noah and his sons came from.
 They could have been Cainites, for all we know.
 We don't, really, but it could offer a reasonable theory on how on earth the musical and husbandry patriarchies of Jabal and Jubal survived the flood, and became major attributes in the culture surrounding the tabernacle and temple.